erikandersson96/portfolio-project-five/README.md

 * [Trello](https://trello.com/) (link).
 Trello was used for creating my board for mapping my user stories in this project.

 * [Favicon](https://favicon.io/) (link).
 Favicon was used to create the little icon that is showing in the browser adress bar to make the user experience more professional for the website.

+* [Stripe](https://stripe.com/) (link).
+Stripe was used for my checkout functionality in this project so visitors and users can make successfull payments at the store.

+* [Mailchimp](https://mailchimp.com/) (link).
+Mailchimp was used for my newsletter.

+* [Unsplash](https://unsplash.com/) (link).
+Unsplash was used for downloading all of the products images and hero image on the home page.

 ---